The Productive Researcher

 The course works by shifting you from focusing on tasks to focusing on priorities, linked to your values and identity.
 By working regularly on your most important priorities, even if only for a small proportion of the working day, you can become increasingly motivated to make time for these priorities, creating a powerful positive feedback loop.
 Rather than encouraging you to extract ever more productivity from your working life, the emphasis is on using your new-found productivity to get better work-life balance, and by resting well, working even more effectively.
 This course will make you more productive, more satisfied with what you produce, and enable you to be happy working less, and being more.

-Leave with practical tools you can use immediately to save time while achieving more ambitious career goals
+Leave with practical tools you can use immediately to prioritise limited time to achieve more ambitious career goals

 Gain a deeper understanding of the values that underpin your work, and the reasons why you feel time pressured